nbari/DALMP/docs/database/Cache.rst

     querym_ethod(TTL, <query>, customkey or group)

 :query_method: A normal or prepared statements method 'all, assoc, col, one, row'
-:TTL: The time to live in seconds for your query.
+:TTL: The time to live in seconds for your query, default 3600 seconds / 1 hour if not set.
 :query: A normal or prepared statements query.
 :custmokey or group: a unique key for storing the query result or the name of a caching group.